MoneroKon/website/hackathon.md

 -	Best Code - 2.000 EUR
 -	Best Design - 1.500 EUR
--	Most Innovation - 1.500 EUR
+-	Most Innovative - 1.500 EUR

 Prize pool may increase depending on number of sponsors we can get by the event date.